 The assignment of dose using adjacent dosimetry information as described above should be the first method for assigning dose for a missing dosimetry exchange period.
-If monitoring data is not available, coworker data might provide a good option in cases involving missing or incomplete records.
+If monitoring data are not available, co-exposure data might provide a good option in cases involving missing or incomplete records.
 For records that are unclear, dose reconstruction management should be notified so an acceptable approach can be determined, which could involve requesting additional information from DOE.